 On the other hand, with the new international treaties and the desire to have an increasingly prominent role in foreign markets, trade between China and other countries is improving.
 In fact, more and more Chinese entrepreneurs, instead of producing or investing in their own country, make investments abroad and build factories in other countries (Vietnam, India, Africa, Mexico, Brazil, Turkey, and Poland).

-#6 Chinese sources of incomes are diversifying
+#6 Chinese sources of income are diversifying

 In recent years, Chinese consumers have consistently increased their consumption (especially the younger generations).